BASQUE COUNTRYSIDE - GETARIA - KAIA-KAIPE - POST 1

 Kaia Kaipe was founded in 1962, specialising in seafood dishes as it befits its coastal and harbour location.

-It is one of the best parrillas (restaurants where the food is cooked over hot coals in open wire mesh grills).
+It is one of the best parrillas (restaurants where food is cooked over hot coals on open wire-mesh grills).

-It is located right down in front of this bustling commercial harbour (there are some big fishing vessels here).
+It is located right in front of this bustling commercial harbour (with some big fishing vessels here).

 The place is full of life, from locals having a drink to enjoying the sun (if there is any!).